Skip advert

 Advertisement

-A full used buyer’s guide on the Hyundai Tucson covering the Tucson Mk2 (2015-date)
+A full used buyer’s guide on the Hyundai Tucson covering the Tucson Mk3 that was on sale between 2015 and 2020

-It’s easy to see why the Tucson is one of Hyundai’s best-selling cars in the UK and across Europe.
+It’s easy to see why the Hyundai Tucson Mk3 was one of the brand's best-selling cars in the UK and across Europe.
 It looks smart and is well equipped, comes with a decent range of engines and transmissions, and is widely available second-hand.
 We’d avoid the underpowered entry-level 1.6 petrol, but the diesels and turbocharged petrol engine are more accomplished.
 If you’re buying to tow, seek out a four-wheel-drive model and find something with plenty of toys; high-spec Tucsons are common.
 Just check everything works; while reliability isn’t a huge issue, it can be more of a problem on the Hyundai than you might expect.

 Advertisement - Article continues below